RodofoB/RodolfoB/README.md

 <a href="https://www.linkedin.com/in/rodolfo-bueno/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-CompTIA Security+ and Google Cybersecurity certificate graduate with a profund interest in technology and a passion for solving challenging problems.
+CompTIA Security+ and Google Cybersecurity certificate graduate with a profound interest in technology and a passion for solving challenging problems.
 I am eager to apply my skills in the field and help safeguard organizational assets.
-Fluent in English and Spanish with strong oral and written communication capabilities.
-Knowledgeable about NIST frameworks and the incident response lifecycle.
-Proficient in database querying using SQL, as well as, Linux command line, and Python.
+Fluent in English and Spanish,  strong oral and written communication capabilities, and effective reporting and technical documentation skills.
+Knowledgeable about security principles and regulatory frameworks.
+Proficient in database querying using SQL, threat and risk assessments, automation with Python, and network monitoring.

 ## Objective